Skip to main content

 Durham University has a policy that once a college allocation is made then it is part of our broader offer and not something that will be changed at an applicant’s request.
 Having multidisciplinary academic communities is very important to maintaining our unique collegiate experience and so our allocation process is designed to ensure that this academic balance is maintained.

-CONSIDERATIONS FOR MEDICAL EVIDENCE
+CONSIDERATIONS FOR TRANSFER REQUESTS

-• The medical evidence must clearly link the applicant's medical needs with the stated requirement within the request to transfer to enable us to make reasonable adjustments to support equality of access and opportunity to students with specific needs.
+• Where an applicant has a disability or medical condition, they should already be liaising directly with Disability Support regarding needs and how these can be addressed for your studies and time at Durham.
+This may include the requirement for medical evidence submitted to clearly link the medical needs with the stated requirement(s) to enable the appropriate Professional Support Services to make reasonable adjustments to support equality of access and opportunity to students with specific needs.

 • Please be aware that any reasonable adjustments may be able to be met by the preliminary allocated college.
 Only when this has been fully explored would consideration be given for a potential reallocation.

 • Reasonable reallocations are made on the basis of removing potential barriers to begin your studies at Durham University.
-The University will not normally consider reallocations based on a desire for proximity to other Durham locations that are not part of the University.
-It is not sufficient to provide evidence where the GP or other healthcare professional suggests a reallocation to a specific college or location without further context.
+The University will not consider reallocations based on a desire for proximity to other Durham locations that are not part of the University.
+It is not sufficient to provide evidence where a GP or other healthcare professional suggests a reallocation to a specific college or location without further context.

 In the case where an undergraduate applicant wishes to defer their offer of a place at Durham, please note that colleges are allocated in the year of application and would not be changed once finalised.